SpatialDataCommons/CDR-analysis-tools-std/InfrastructureUpdates/README.md

 A set of tools for creating/extracting infrastructure data files/database such as PoI data for reallocation, Road Network Data for route interpolation, Voronoi of Cell Tower

 ## How it works
 In principle,  it contain a set of programs/scripts/tools for extracting necessary data from OSM (Open Street Map) Data.
-OSM data can be downloaded from [geofabrik](http://download.geofabrik.de/) in .osm.pbf format, then import that file to [PostgreSQL](https://www.postgresql.org/download/) (with PostGIS) Database.
+OSM data can be downloaded from [geofabrik](http://download.geofabrik.de/) in .osm.pbf format and .shp format, then import that file to [PostgreSQL](https://www.postgresql.org/download/) (with PostGIS) Database.

 ## Prerequisites
 * Linux or Mac environment or Windows
-* OSM data of the target country ([geofabrik](http://download.geofabrik.de/))
+* OSM data of the target country ([geofabrik](http://download.geofabrik.de/)) both .pbf and .shp
 * [PostgreSQL](https://www.postgresql.org/download/) (with PostGIS) Database (tested on 9.6)
 * Make sure PostGIS extension is installed on PostgreSQL